-All members of the Maria College community are welcome and encouraged to report incidents that they experience or witness (such as cheating on an exam, fighting, or other violations of the Student Code of Conduct), as well as behavior or conduct of others that raises concerns regarding an individual's mental health, such as symptoms of depression, mental illness, eating disorders, suicide, drug addiction, or other issues.
+All members of the Maria College community are welcome and encouraged to report incidents that they experience or witness that are academic (such as cheating on an exam) or non-academic in nature (such as fighting or any other violations of the Student Code of Conduct), as well as behavior or conduct of others that raises concerns regarding an individual's mental health, such as symptoms of depression, mental illness, eating disorders, suicide, drug addiction, or other issues.

 Students are welcome to speak privately with a College official who can help address the incident or issue and provide support as appropriate, including the Dean of the College, Dean of Students, Director of Counseling, Pastoral Minister, Title IX Coordinator, or other trusted official.

-Students can also anonymously make reports by calling the Maria College hotline: (518) 514-7050.
-If they wish to do so, students can file a formal incident report form, which can be found in Appendix I of this Student Handbook, or in various offices on campus, including the Office of Academic Affairs, Campus Security, Office of Human Resources, and Department of Student Affairs.
-This form also can found on the MyMaria student portal.
-Reports of sexual misconduct (such as assault, stalking, or harassment) can be made directly to the Title IX Coordinator or by calling the anonymous hotline.
-See the full Sexual Misconduct Policy on page 38 for more information regarding reporting options.
+Individuals can file the Maria College Incident Report Form, Sexual Misconduct Report Form, Student Grievance Report Form, or the Student Misconduct Report Form online by visiting www.mariacollege. edu/about-maria/policies-procedures, or in various offices on campus, including the Office of the Dean of the College, the Office of the Dean of Students, Campus Security, or Department of Student Affairs.
+All reports will be directed to the appropriate College official and the reporting individual's privacy will be maintained to the extent possible.